gstonge/spreading_CR/README.md

 ```
 for developer mode.

+## Important note

+We use the convention that nodes are labeled from 0 to N-1, where N is the
+number of nodes.
+Also, make sure node N-1 is of degree > 0, otherwise the code
+won't be able to infer correctly the network size when the edge list is passed.

 ## Examples

-The following examples make use of the networkx module (https://github.com/networkx) as well as standard python scientific modules.
+The following examples make use of the [networkx module](https://github.com/networkx) as well as standard python scientific modules.

 ### Time evolution : SIS model